isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-for-brake-calipers/index.md

 The Lacquer Brake Caliper set includes a 400ml aerosol paint can, 50 ml hardener, two brushes, a pair of disposable gloves, and a spatula.
 To prepare the surface, scrub the calipers with the included steel brush and cleaner.
 For best results, use the spatula to mix the paint with a hardening agent.
 Brush application, in particular, gives you a simple and precise application - just like with the paint stripper for metals.

+Pros:
-Pros: - Glossy finish - Fully integrated paint kit - Oil and chemical resistant
+- Glossy finish
+- Fully integrated paint kit
+- Oil and chemical resistant

+Cons:
-Cons: - None found
+- None found

-> See Also: > Removing Latex Paint from Metal

 ###  [6.
 E-Tech Brake Caliper Paint Kit](https://www.amazon.co.uk/dp/B01BMVBF8Q/?tag=p-policy-20)